Akshayadeveloper/Counter-Application/README.md

 # Counter-Application
-This repository contains developer project
+This repository contains counter Application project which perform increment and decrement function using html, css and js.